cjtkoenig/pbpm_transformer_benchmark/README.md

 ```
 What it does
 - Forces preprocessing for datasets: ["BPI_Challenge_2012", "Helpdesk", "Road_Traffic_Fine_Management_Process", "Sepsis Cases - Event Log", "Tourism"].
-- Trains/evaluates for 10 epochs with data.attribute_mode=minimal:
+- Trains/evaluates using config-defined epochs and per-model learning rates with data.attribute_mode=minimal:
   - ProcessTransformer on: next_activity, next_time, remaining_time
   - MTLFormer on: multitask
   - Specialised LSTM on: next_activity